opentok/opentok-network-test/README.md

 accurate values you will receive.
 At the same time, you might want to switch audio-only or not based on your specific use case.

-The Pre-Call Test is implemented as a sample code to make it easier for developer to customize their application logic.
+The OpenTok Network Test is implemented as a sample code to make it easier for developers to customize their application logic.

 Below are examples of the thresholds for popular video resolution-frame rate combinations.
 The following tables interpret results (for audio-video sessions and audio-only sessions),